RxLaboratory/Duik/src-docs/duik/docs/duik-user-guide.md

 ## Introduction

-Duik is a comprehensive animation and rigging tollset for Adobe After Effects.
+Duik is a comprehensive animation and rigging toolset for Adobe After Effects.

 **It provides the main rigging tools**, found in any 3D software, like IK, controllers, and bones, which you can use in any 3D software, but adapts them to 2D animation in After Effects.
 With Duik you can rig complex characters and use advanced animation techniques usually used in 3D softwares.
 If you do not know what “rigging” means, it may be because it is a bit too soon for you to use those tools.
 Please refer to the section entitled “Should I use Duik?”.